enemonsieur/offis_repo/AREAS/Writing Copies.md

 ad to learn them.
 Also ads and content written as lists, or “listicles,” which look more like editorial content, are

+## Organize your selling points
+When you write your copy, you must carefully organize the points you want to make.
+In an ad, you might
+have one primary sales message (“This car gets good mileage”) and several secondary messages (“roomy
+interior,” “low price,” “$500 rebate”).
+The headline states the main selling proposition, and the first few paragraphs expand on it.
+Secondary
+points are covered later in the body copy.
+If this copy is lengthy, each secondary point may get a separate The organization of your selling points depends on their relative importance, the amount of information you
+give the reader, and the type of copy you are writing (letter, ad, commercial, blog post, or news story).
+Terry C. Smith, a former communications manager with Westinghouse, has a rule for organizing sales points
+in speeches and presentations.
+His rule is: “Tell them what you’re going to tell them.
+Tell them.
+And then, tell
+them what you told them.”
+The speechwriter first gives an overview of the presentation, covers the important
+points in sequence, and then gives a brief summary of these points.
+Listeners, unlike readers, cannot refer to a
+printed page to remind them of what was said, and these overviews and summaries help your audience learn
+and remember.
+Burton Pincus, a freelance copywriter, developed a unique organizational pattern for the sales letters he
+writes.
+Pincus begins with a headline that conveys a promise, shows how the promise is fulfilled, and gives
+proof that the product is everything the copy says it is.
+Then he tells the reader how to order the product and
+explains why the cost of the product is insignificant compared to its value.
+Before you create an ad or landing page, write down your sales points.
+Organize them in a logical,
+persuasive, clear fashion.
+And present them in this order when you write your copy.

+## FOLLOW THE SIMPLE 4 S FORMULA
+Here are 4 simple writing principles that can do more than any other writing techniques to make your copy clear
+and easy to read:
+Short words.
+Short sentences.
+Short paragraphs.
+Short sections.
+### Use Short Sentences
+Short sentences are easier to read than long sentences.
+All professional writers—newspaper reporters,
+publicists, magazine writers, copywriters—are taught to write in crisp, short, snappy sentences.
+Long sentences tire and puzzle your readers.
+By the time they have gotten to the end of a lengthy sentence,
+they don’t remember what was at the beginning.
+D. H. Menzel, coauthor of Writing a Technical Paper, conducted a survey to find the best length for sentences
+in technical papers.
+He found that sentences became difficult to understand beyond a length of about 34
+words.
+And the consumer has far less patience with wordiness and run-on sentences than does the scientist
+studying an important report.
+Rudolf Flesch, best known for his classic books Why Johnny Can’t Read and The Art of Plain Talk , said the
+best average sentence length for business writing is 14 to 16 words.
+Twenty to 25 words is passable, he added,
+but above 40 words, the writing becomes unreadable.
+Because ad writers place a premium on clarity, their sentences are even shorter than Flesch’s
+recommended: 14- to 16-word average.
+Now, let’s take a look at how you can reduce sentence length.
+First, you should break large sentences into
+two or more separate sentences whenever possible.
+Today every penny of profit counts and Gorman-Rupp
+wants your pumps to work for all they’re worth.
+Today every penny of profit counts.
+And Gorman-Rupp
+wants your pumps to work for all they’re worth.
+This article presents some findings from surveys
+conducted in Haiti in 1977 that provide retrospective
+data on the age at menarche of women between the
+ages of 15 and 49 years.
+This article presents some findings from surveys conducted
+in Haiti in 1977.
+These surveys provide retrospective data
+on the age at menarche of women between the ages of 15
+and 49 years.
+Another method of breaking up a long sentence is to use punctuation to divide it into two parts.

 # CONTENT MARKETING
 What to do if the niche is unsaturated?
 1. Find an unsaturated niche.